Zyin055/Config-Presets/README.md

-# Jan 2: Automatic1111's latest update changed/broke a lot of stuff.
-If you've updated your Automaticc1111 install and your Web UI is bricked/unresponsive you need to manually delete your /extensions/Config-Presets folder and reinstall it in the Web UI, or update the files manually.
-# You will lose all your custom config presets after updating, nothing I can do about that.
-Blame them for changing the Web UI.

 ## What does this do?
 This [Automatic1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui) extension adds a configurable dropdown to allow you to change settings in the txt2img and img2img tabs of the Web UI.